 In nurturing the growth of artificial intelligence, for what is perhaps the first time in recent history, the technology we create and invest ourselves in threatens to seriously bite the hand which feeds it.
-A 2017 Gallup study has identified technology, immigration and offshoring as the apocalyptic horsemen that threaten to devastate job positions.
+A 2017 Gallup study has identified technology, immigration, and offshoring as the apocalyptic horsemen that threaten to devastate job positions.
 Among these, when asked to split between them, a whopping 58 percent of individuals believe technology to be the gravest and most immediate danger.
 What a peculiar situation, living in fear of being replaced by tools created for the advancement of society.
-Although it may feel overly fatalistic and a little alarmist, the worries are nothing if not realistic.
+Well, though it may feel overly fatalistic and a little alarmist, the worries seem to be little else nothing if not realistic.

 As a matter of fact, an Oxford University inquiry estimates automation may remove as many as 800 million jobs by 2030, with pattern-based repetitive occupations seen as the groups most at risk.
 That is indeed a daunting projection.
 However, the automation of heavily repetitive, pattern-based jobs should come as no real news.
 The same occurred through the many technological revolutions our species has lived through.
 In this context, occupations with plentiful investigative human interaction, such as mental health workers, have been repeatedly designated as the least perilous.
 Today, however, a computer’s inability to understand a human being as well as or even better than a human being is being challenged.